EmbarkStudios/physx-rs/README.md

         .set_gravity(glm::vec3(0.0, -9.81, 0.0))
         .set_simulation_threading(SimulationThreadType::Dedicated(1)),
 );

 ```

-Please refer to `physx` crate docs for more information.
 You can run an example with `cargo run --example ball`, which should show the following output:

 ![Example](images/example-ball.png)

+Information about all wrapper functionality can be found in the [physx](physx/) crate docs.

+If you require functionality not covered by the [physx](physx/) wrapper you can use the low level [physx-sys](physx-sys) crate, which closely maps to the official PhysX SDK.
+You can find the PhysX user guide [here](https://gameworksdocs.nvidia.com/PhysX/4.1/documentation/physxguide/Manual/Introduction.html).

 ## Prerequisites